rameshMonika/Migrant-buddy/README.md

 `NEXT_PUBLIC_API_BASE_URL` (set in `.env.local`, defaults to `http://localhost:8000`),
-the Whisper service directly at `NEXT_PUBLIC_WHISPER_WS_URL` (defaults to `ws://localhost:8002/transcribe/ws`), and the TTS service directly at `NEXT_PUBLIC_TTS_API_BASE_URL` (defaults to `http://localhost:8003`) -- there's no proxying between any of them.
+the Whisper service directly at `NEXT_PUBLIC_WHISPER_WS_URL` (defaults to `ws://localhost:8002/transcribe/ws`), and the TTS service directly at `NEXT_PUBLIC_TTS_API_BASE_URL` (defaults to `http://localhost:8003`) — there's no proxying between any of them.

-<a id="run-with-docker"></a>
+<a id="option-b-docker"></a>
-## Run with Docker
+### Option B: Docker

-An alternative to steps 1, 3, and 4 above — runs the RAG service, Whisper service, TTS service, frontend, Redis, Ollama, and vLLM as seven containers via one `docker-compose.yml`.
-**Step 2 ("Build the data") is still a local prerequisite either way** — Docker doesn't run the ingestion/chunking/embedding notebook pipeline, it just bind-mounts whatever `data/processed/` those notebooks already produced on your machine (read-write, not read-only -- Chroma writes its own SQLite WAL/lock files even when only querying).
+Runs the RAG service, Whisper service, TTS service, frontend, Redis, Ollama, and vLLM as seven containers via one `docker-compose.yml` — an alternative to backend setup and Option A above, no local Python/Node install needed.
+Docker still just bind-mounts whatever `data/processed/` the notebooks already produced on your machine (read-write, not read-only — Chroma writes its own SQLite WAL/lock files even when only querying).

 Prerequisites:
 - Docker Desktop